 Pay Off Debt Without Adding to Your Debt

 Debt consolidation refinancing is just one way to unlock cash from your equity.
 It’s not your only option.
-Another way you can pay off debt affordably is by working with EasyKnock.
+Another way you can pay off debt affordably is by working with a sale-leaseback solution.

-Our solutions for homeowners are designed to unlock your home equity without adding to your overall debt in the form of closing costs, points, and other hidden costs.
-We make that possible by allowing you to sell your home to us and become the renter.
-All the meanwhile, you get to use your home equity towards paying off debt.
+Sale-leaseback programs for homeowners are designed to unlock your home equity without adding to your overall debt in the form of closing costs, points, and other hidden costs.
+You can do this by selling your home to us and becoming the renter.
+Meanwhile, you get to use your home equity towards paying off debt.

 - NerdWallet.
 Current mortgage and refinance rates.